codewithnaveenrapelli/AEM_Notes/15_Sling_Model_Annotation.md

 ```
 ### @PostConstruct

-- @PostConstruct annotation is used to mark a method in a Sling Model that should be executed after the model's dependencies have been injected and the model has been fully initialized.
+- The @PostConstruct annotation is used to mark a method in a Sling Model that should run after the model's dependencies are injected and the model is fully initialized.

-- The method annotated @PostConstruct must be void and take no arguments.
+- A method annotated with @PostConstruct must have a void return type and take no arguments.

+- This method is typically used for any setup or initialization tasks that need to happen after the model is created.

+- Here’s how you can use the @PostConstruct annotation

 ```java
 import org.apache.sling.api.resource.Resource;